-- (g) over-utilization;

-- (h) requests to fill early;
+- (g) over-utilization; - (h) requests to fill early;

-- (i) requests for a controlled substance or specific opioid by specific name, street

-name; color, or identifying marks;
+(i) requests for a controlled substance or specific opioid by specific name, street name; color, or identifying marks;

-- (j) requests to pay cash when insurance is available; - (k) receiving opioids from multiple pharmacies; or - (l) appearing overly sedated or intoxicated upon presentation.
+requests to pay cash when insurance is available;

+- (k) receiving opioids from multiple pharmacies; or - (I) appearing overly sedated or intoxicated upon presentation.

-(3) Receiving a new prescription for any long-acting controlled substance analgesic formulation, including oral or transdermal dosage forms or methadone.
+(m) receiving a new prescription for any long-acting controlled substance analgesic formulation, including oral or transdermal dosage forms or methadone.

-(4) Upon recognizing any of the above conditions described in item (iv) of Subparagraph (j) of Paragraph (2) of Subsection C 16.11.2.10 NMAC, the practitioner, using professional judgement based on prevailing standards of practice, shall take action as appropriate to prevent, mitigate, or resolve any potential problems or risks that may result in opioid misuse, abuse, or overdose.
-These steps may involve counseling the patient on known risks and realistic benefits of opioid therapy, prescription and training for naloxone, consultation with or referral to a pain management specialist, or offering or arranging treatment for opioid or substance use disorder.
+(3) Upon recognizing any of the above conditions described in Subparagraph (j) of Paragraph (2) of Subsection C of 16.11.2.11 NMAC, the practitioner, using professional judgement based on prevailing standards of practice, shall take action as appropriate to prevent, mitigate, or resolve any potential problems or risks that may result in opioid misuse or overdose.
+These steps may involve counseling the client on known risks and realistic benefits of opioid therapy, prescription and training for naloxone, consultation with or referral to a pain management specialist, or offering or arranging treatment for opioid or substance use disorder.
 The practitioner shall document actions taken to prevent, mitigate, or resolve the potential problems or risks.

-(5) Practitioners licensed to practice in an opioid treatment program, as defined in 7.32.8 NMAC, shall review a prescription monitoring report upon a patient's initial enrollment into the Opioid Treatment Program and every three months thereafter while prescribing, ordering, administering, or dispensing opioid treatment medications in Schedule II-V for the purpose of treating opioid use disorder.
-The practitioner shall document the receipt and review of a report in the patient's medical record.
+(4) Practitioners licensed to practice in an opioid treatment program, as defined in 7.32.8 NMAC, shall review a prescription monitoring report upon a client's initial enrollment into the Opioid Treatment Program and every three months thereafter while prescribing, ordering, administering, or dispensing opioid treatment medications in Schedule II-V for the purpose of treating opioid use disorder.
+The practitioner shall document the receipt and review of a report in the client's medical record.